 Oases and the Anti Atlas Mountains

-Provides an insight into subsistence farming and wildlife in the arid landscapes of valleys, luxuriant layers of vegetation in the oases and mountains bordering the Sahara.
-Visit some of the community projects we are involved in: the bee project and a women’s cooperative.
+Gain an insight into subsistence farming and wildlife in the arid landscapes of valleys, luxuriant layers of vegetation in the oases and mountains bordering the Sahara.
+And experience some of the community projects we are involved in: the bee project and a women’s cooperative.
 Highlights include hilltop agadirs (Berber “castles”) and kasbahs; charcoal production; the majestic Agave plants which produce cactus silk; spectacular tufa deposits, the erosion of which has produced fascinating landforms; wadis and alluvial fans created by floods in the desert.

 Jbel Sirwa and Taliouine, the Saffron Capital of Morocco